 When answering these questions, don’t simply state what you did; make sure you explain and evaluate your examples fully.
 To do this, try the CARE approach.
 It will help you structure your answer and ensure you include just the right amount of relevant detail.
 Write about the Context, the Action you took to complete the objective and the Results of your efforts and then give an Evaluation of what you did.

-For example, to answer the first question, from Capita Property and Infrastructure, your challenge might be running a charity fundraising race.
+For example, if asked about a challenge you set yourself and how you went about achieving it, you could talk about running a charity fundraising race.
 The context might be that you’re not naturally athletic and you had to schedule training in around studying.
 The action might be that you trained regularly three times per week, planning a running schedule, keeping a record of the miles you covered and pushing on even when you found it hard.
 Make sure you highlight what skills you put to use here.
 Then the result might be that you completed the race and raised however much money for your charity.
 Finally, the evaluation is the important bit and your chance to show off your skills.
 Point out, for example, that you were determined in the face of difficulty and you planned your training effectively to make sure you achieved your goal.
 If you can include some of the skills mentioned in the job description, then all the better.